DU colleges reopen, students back on campus after two years | Education

 - India

-The varsity was shut closed in March 2020 owing to the breakout of the COVID pandemic.
+The varsity was shut closed in March 2020 owing to the breakout of the COVID-19 pandemic.

 Manish Kansal, a teacher at Hindu College, said the students’ excitement was quite apparent despite their masked faces.

 ''We were meeting our students for the first time.
 They were wearing masks but we could see the excitement in their eyes.
-Students were seen clicking pictures of the college, the roads, and the traffic,'' he told PTI.
+Some of the students were even clicking pictures of the college, and the roads and traffic outside,'' he told PTI.

 “We are super excited to join offline classes as it provides a whole new bunch of opportunities and exposure to shape our future,” she said.